postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 * [SSO](/docs/administration/sso/admin-sso/) must be configured and enabled.
     * Alternative authentication methods (Postman or Google login) must be deactivated.

-It is recommended that you enable [SSO provisioning](/docs/administration/managing-your-team/configuring-scim/) to ease the process of onboarding new users and [auto-flex](/docs/administration/billing/#utilizing-auto-flex) to ensure that your team can automatically accommodate all users that may be added to your Postman team when domain capture is enabled.
+It's recommended that you enable [SSO provisioning](/docs/administration/managing-your-team/configuring-scim/) to ease the process of onboarding new users and [auto-flex](/docs/administration/billing/#utilizing-auto-flex) to ensure that your team can automatically accommodate all users that may be added to your Postman team when domain capture is enabled.

 ## Enabling domain capture